ApolloLSY/MLrepro_Arxiv/README.md

 linear model was developed.
 SVM model is constructed in a similar manner as the linear regression method.
 For a given CpG site j, we used xij and yij as the training data set to build an SVM model.[their R package](http://www.hsph.harvard.edu/liming-liang/cross-tissue-methylation/).

+They did not disclose their training data, but they used publicly available GSE data as test data and provided model performance parameters.
+Therefore, I am currently training on our EWAS data and will also try the GSE public data they used
+>In the independent data set of six individuals and 24 LCL T cell pairs, the correlation R2 between predicted value and T cell methylation was 0.95 for both SVM and LM models (average across 144 LCL-T cell pairs) compared with 0.92 for LCL-T cell correlation (Supplementary Figure S17).
+After removing CpG sites with minimum methylation β values > 0.9 or maximum β values < 0.1 among all subjects in both LCL and T cells, our prediction model increased the overall R2 from 0.88 to 0.92.
+When the cut-points for minimum and maximum β values were changed to 0.8 and 0.2, respectively, the overall correlation R2 increased from 0.80 to 0.87.
+The magnitude of improvement was smaller than the cross-validation estimate in our 39 samples (Supplementary Figure S17).
+This is likely because the target tissue in the training data set is PBLs, whereas the target tissue in testing data set is T cells.
+The significant improvement, especially for LCL-T cell pairs with lower correlation (Supplementary Figure S17), suggests that the prediction model built in a training data set is applicable to future studies and improves the utility of surrogate tissues.

 # Project Progress and Plan